A COLONIAL CHARTER

 Columbia’s technology transfer office, Columbia Technology Ventures, works with faculty inventors to commercialize ideas and brings in millions in licensing revenue annually.

+Columbia’s technology transfer office, Columbia Technology Ventures, works with faculty inventors to commercialize ideas and brings in millions in licensing revenue annually.
 Columbia Engineering faculty have been instrumental in developing some of the most successful inventions in consumer electronics, as well as establishing many of the widely accepted global standards for storage and transmission of high-quality audio and video data.
-Perhaps the most famous of these is the MPEG-2 data compression standard, which is embedded in millions of DVDs and DVD players.
-With Columbia Engineering faculty continuing to play a key role in current and evolving information technology, Columbia is the only university actively participating in a broad range of standards- based patent pools, including AVC (Advanced Video Coding), the world standard for audio/video compression that is now one of the most commonly used HD formats and most commonly used in streaming media; and ATSC, a standard developed by the Advanced Television Systems Committee for digital television transmission that is now the U.S. standard for recording and retrieval of data and HD audio- visual media.
+Columbia is the only university actively participating in a broad range of standards-based patent pools, including AVC (Advanced Video Coding), the world standard for audio/video compression that is now one of the most commonly used HD formats and most commonly used in streaming media; and ATSC, a standard developed by the Advanced Television Systems Committee for digital television transmission.
+It is now the U.S. standard for recording and retrieval of data and HD audio-visual media.
 In addition to the standards, Columbia Engineering faculty have patents in areas as diverse as modular cameras, waste management, a search engine that matches facial features, and even methods to combat virtual reality sickness.

 Increasingly, the inventions emerging from Columbia Engineering are developed in collaboration with biomedical and other researchers, expanding the potential applications for their important work.
-Programs such as the Columbia-Coulter Translational Research Partnership, PowerBridgeNY, the NYC Media Lab Combine program, and the Integrated Photonics Manufacturing Innovation Hub in Rochester, NY, are strengthening interdisciplinary capacity and fostering an entrepreneurial and inventive energy within the School.
-Some of these programs have helped prepare ideas for commercialization, including robotics for revolutionizing personal medicine in the physical rehabilitation space, a minimally- invasive glucose sensor using MEMS, and a high-density, low-noise bioelectronics platform using CMOS electronics.
+Programs such as Columbia Biomedical Technology Accelerator (BiomedX), PowerBridgeNY, the NYC Media Lab Combine program, and the Integrated Photonics Manufacturing Innovation Hub in Rochester, NY, are strengthening interdisciplinary capacity and fostering an entrepreneurial and inventive energy within the School.
+Some of these programs have helped prepare ideas for commercialization, including personalized robotics for use in physical rehabilitation and an implantable device that acts as a minimally-invasive glucose sensor for diabetic patients.

 Another exciting area at Columbia Engineering is entrepreneurship.
-In 2016, the School’s faculty and students generated 120 inventions, almost 40 licenses and options, and four startup companies in all kinds of fields, from biomedical to cleantech to high-tech.
+In 2017, the School’s faculty and students generated 391 inventions, almost 100 licenses and options, and 22 startup companies in all kinds of fields, from biomedical to cleantech to high-tech.

 Throughout the academic year, the School hosts many activities and networking events to support its active startup community, including the Columbia Engineering Fast Pitch Competition, Columbia Venture Competition, Design Challenges, Hackathons, and the Ignition Grants program, which funds ventures started by current students.

 Entrepreneurship remains an important central educational theme at Columbia Engineering.
-The School promotes engineering innovation and engaged entrepreneurship through a range of programs and offers a 15-credit, interdisciplinary minor in entrepreneurship made up of both Engineering and Business School courses.
+The School offers a range of programs and a 15-credit, interdisciplinary minor in entrepreneurship made up of both Engineering and Business School courses.
 The School also provides a four-year entrepreneurship experience for all interested Columbia Engineering students, regardless of major.

 A FORWARD-LOOKING TRADITION